Reknotx/Gauntlet-Clone/README.md

 Controllers - Handles the logic for the game in terms of combat, pick up behavior, world interaction behavior, individual player input and movement (if it was setup), etc.
+  - Every individual type of event that can happen in the game will be sent to the appropriate controller to filter the message and update the necessary data in the game.
+  - Controllers are set up to filter the messages to players appropriately.

 View - Handles input detection and passes event callbacks to the controller.
+  - Player input and collision detection are separated into their own scripts and inherit from a parent.
+This is to allow for messages to be handled in one central location and to allow for code reuse.
+  - Weapons are given their own collision detection scripts that send messages to the correct controller.